-The Internal Revenue Code of 1986, as amended (the "Code"), establishes certain requirements that must be met subsequent to the issuance and delivery of the Series Four-A1 Bonds in order that interest on the Series Four-A1 Bonds be and remain excludable from gross income under Section 103 of the Code.
-These requirements include, but are not limited to, (1) provisions relating to the expenditure of Series Four-A1 Bond proceeds, (2) provisions which prescribe yield and other limits relative to the investment of the proceeds of the Series Four-A1 Bonds and other amounts, (3) provisions which require that certain investment earnings be rebated periodically to the Federal government and (4) provisions relating to the ownership and operation of the facilities financed or refinanced by the Series Four-A1 Bonds.
-Noncompliance with such requirements may cause interest on the Series Four-A1 Bonds to become includable in gross income for purposes of Federal and State of Minnesota income taxation retroactive to their date of original issue, irrespective in some cases of the date on which such noncompliance is ascertained.
+The Internal Revenue Code of 1986, as amended (the "Code"), establishes certain requirements that must be met subsequent to the issuance and delivery of the Series Four-A2 Bonds in order that interest on the Series Four-A2 Bonds be and remain excludable from gross income under Section 103 of the Code.
+These requirements include, but are not limited to, (1) provisions relating to the expenditure of Series Four-A2 Bond proceeds, (2) provisions which prescribe yield and other limits relative to the investment of the proceeds of the Series Four-A2 Bonds and other amounts, (3) provisions which require that certain investment earnings be rebated periodically to the Federal government and (4) provisions relating to the ownership and operation of the facilities financed or refinanced by the Series Four-A2 Bonds.
+Noncompliance with such requirements may cause interest on the Series Four-A2 Bonds to become includable in gross income for purposes of Federal and State of Minnesota income taxation retroactive to their date of original issue, irrespective in some cases of the date on which such noncompliance is ascertained.

 The Loan Agreement and Indenture contain provisions (the "Tax Covenants") including covenants of the Authority and the University, pursuant to which, in the opinion of Bond Counsel, such requirements can be satisfied.
 The Tax Covenants do not relate to all the continuing requirements referred to in the preceding paragraph.
-If a Determination of Taxability occurs, however, whether or not as a result of violation of any of the Tax Covenants, the outstanding Series Four-A1 Bonds are subject to optional redemption without premium, and the Series Four-A1 Bonds shall bear additional interest at a rate of two percent (2%) per annum from the Date Of Taxability until the respective dates on which the principal of the Series Four-A1 Bonds is paid.
+If a Determination of Taxability occurs, however, whether or not as a result of violation of any of the Tax Covenants, the outstanding Series Four-A2 Bonds are subject to optional redemption without premium.
 (See "THE LOAN AGREEMENT-Determination of Taxability" in Appendix IV).
-A determination that interest on the Series Four-A1 Bonds is includable in the computation of the alternative minimum tax imposed on individuals under the Code is not a Determination of Taxability.
+A determination that interest on the Series Four-A2 Bonds is includable in the computation of the alternative minimum tax imposed on individuals under the Code is not a Determination of Taxability.

-Under present provisions of the Code, interest on the Series Four-A1 Bonds is exempt from federal income taxes, including the alternative minimum tax imposed with respect to individuals and corporations and the environmental tax imposed with respect to corporations, except that interest on the Series Four-A1 Bonds will be included in the computation of "adjusted current earnings", which may be an item of tax preference includable in alternative minimum taxable income used in calculating the alternative minimum tax that may be imposed with respect to corporations.
+Under present provisions of the Code, interest on the Series Four-A2 Bonds is exempt from federal income taxes, including the alternative minimum tax imposed with respect to individuals and corporations and the environmental tax imposed with respect to corporations, except that interest on the Series Four-A2 Bonds will be included in the computation of "adjusted current earnings", which may be an item of tax preference includable in alternative minimum taxable income used in calculating the alternative minimum tax that may be imposed with respect to corporations.